Devil-Boy/drawpic-core/README.md

-# What is Drawpic-Core?
+# What is DrawPic-Core?
-Drawpic-Core is a set of interfaces, classes, and resources that can be shared between any java-based implementation of the Drawpic server or client.
+DrawPic-Core is a set of interfaces, classes, and resources that can be shared between any java-based implementation of the DrawPic server or client.

 # Why is it in a separate repository?
 Having this separate repository allows for a common ground, or standard protocol, that can reduce errors caused by needing to maintain two sets of the same code.